ducnguyen1990/pi-node-docker/README.md

 Exposing the network ports used by your running container comes with potential risks.
 While many attacks are preventable due to the nature of the stellar network, it is extremely important that you maintain protected access to the postgresql server that runs within a quickstart container.
 An attacker who gains write access to this DB will be able to corrupt your view of the stellar network, potentially inserting fake transactions, accounts, etc.

 It is safe to open the horizon http port.
-Horizon is designed to listen on an internet-facing interface and has provides no privileged operations on the port.
+Horizon is designed to listen on an internet-facing interface and provides no privileged operations on the port.
+At the same time admin port should only be exposed to a trusted network, as it provides no security itself.

 The HTTP port for stellar-core should only be exposed to a trusted network, as it provides no security itself.
 An attacker that can make requests to the port will be able to perform administrative commands such as forcing a catchup or changing the logging level and more, many of which could be used to disrupt operations or deny service.